 This research group investigates human facial and body morphology and movement in order to understand the biology of physical attraction, its perception, and possible consequences for human mate selection.
 In view of the human obsession with beauty, particularly in the Western society, such insights into the nature of the biology of physical attractiveness will have implications not only for the biological but also for the medical and social sciences.

-We are currently running the following online studies and would appreciate your participation.
+We are currently running the following online studies in collaboration with the University of Bonn and would appreciate your participation.
 Filling out one of these surveys takes about 5 min.
 The links to the surveys can be disseminated to any other person.

 German and English translation available!
 Thank you very much for taking time to participate!
 Results will be posted on this website once the studies are finished.
 For those interested in doing face perception studies online, please visit the website of our colleagues Lisa DeBruine & Ben Jones (Univ. of Glasgow) at www.faceresearch.org.
 Online experiments on voice perception can be found at David Feinberg's lab (McMaster University) at www.voiceresearch.org.